Rationale

 • Evaluate

 As part of each unit, children at Leamington will undertake a designer study.
 They will look at the work of influential designers and study their work to gain further understanding of how products are designed to specific criteria.
 They will evaluate the work of designers and use their knowledge to inform their own designs.
-For example, as part of a unit where children were making their own hand puppets, in the style of the Beatles, they explore to work of Jim Henson.
+For example, as part of a unit where children where using electricity to build their own lamps, they looked at the work of the Castiglioni Brothers

 We are developing the use of technology through our DT curriculum.
 We use programmes such as Tinker CAD to design objects and buildings in 3D.
 We have also recently invested in some dedicated Art and Design IPADs equipped with all the latest design apps and Apple Pencils for better control.